-Seq2SQL exploits reinforcement learning to translate natural language questions to SQL queries [39].
+Natural Language Interfaces.
+Previous works [6], [10], [27], [28] have studied natural language interfaces for databases in order to allow layman users to ask questions in natural lanuage such as English.
+NLIs are orthogonal to this paper's focus.
+Seq2SQL exploits reinforcement learning to translate natural language questions to SQL queries [10].
 However, the queries can be composed only over one table and with a maximum of only one aggregate.
-Inspired from regular human to human conversations, Echoquery [23] is designed as a conversational NLI in form of an Alexa skill.
+Inspired from regular human to human conversations, Echoquery [6] is designed as a conversational NLI in form of an Alexa skill.
 Although, this system certainly enables non-experts to query data easily and directly, ASR can cause a series of errors and would restrict users from specifying "hard" queries.
-In addition, such a system might impose a higher cognitive load [25, 32] on users when a large query result is returned; a screen mitigates such issues, e.g., as in the Echo Show.
-Moreover, a recent user study [34] on a text messaging app conducted by Baidu, showed that the input rate is significantly faster when users uses speech to perform only the first dictation, and then errors are corrected and refined through touch.
+In addition, such a system might impose a higher cognitive load [16], [17] on users when a large query result is returned; a screen mitigates such issues, e.g., as in the Echo Show.
+Moreover, a recent user study [29] on a text messaging app conducted by Baidu, showed that the input rate is significantly faster when users uses speech to perform only the first dictation, and then errors are corrected and refined through touch.

 Natural Language Processing (NLP).
-Recent work in NLP community has emphasized the fact that incorporating linguistic structure can help prune the space of generated queries and thus help in avoiding the NLU problem [39, 16, 14, 24, 19].
+Recent work in NLP community has emphasized the fact that incorporating linguistic structure can help prune the space of generated queries and thus help in avoiding the NLU problem [10], [30]-[33].
 The recent trend seen in the NLP community of incorporating structural knowledge into the modeling offers a form of validation for our approach of directly exploiting the rich structure of SQL using its grammar.

-8. CONCLUSIONS AND FUTURE WORK
+VIII.
+CONCLUSIONS AND FUTURE WORK

 We present the first end-to-end multimodal system for speech-driven querying of structured data using SQL.
-We find that raw ASR transcriptions are not usable directly because of myriad errors introduced by out-of-vocabulary tokens, homophones and other related issues.
+We find that raw ASR transcriptions are not usable directly because of myriad errors introduced by out-of-vocabulary tokens, homophones and other issues.
 This motivates our unique architectural design decision of separating the structure determination component from literal determination component.
 In order to empirically evaluate our system, we create the first dataset of spoken SQL queries.
 Furthermore, we present a scalable procedure to generate such data that applies to any arbitrary database schema.
 Our empirical findings suggest that SpeakQL achieves significant improvements over ASR on all accuracy metrics.
 Through user studies, we show that our system helps users to speedup their SQL query specification process and as a result, saves a significant amount of their time and effort.
 As for future work, we would like to modify SQL to make it more amenable for spoken querying.
 From our empirical evaluation, we saw that Literals are the bottleneck for accuracy.
 Hence, we plan to rewrite our SQL subset's CFG in a manner that focuses more on literals and de-emphasizes structure.
-For instance, we can add intuitive keywords such as BEGIN/END (Literal) in order to properly demarcate a complex literal.
-Finally, we would like to integrate our techniques with existing typed NLIs to enable user who are comfortable with natural English to explore data with speech.